Modifies a table.

 Example

-The underlying physical storage of a transactional table consists of Base files and Delta files, which cannot be read directly.
+The underlying physical storage of a transactional table consists of Base files and Delta files, which cannot be directly read.
 When you run an update or delete operation on a transactional table, only Delta files are appended.
 The Base files are not modified.
-As you perform more update or delete operations, the table occupies more storage, and query costs increase.
+Therefore, frequent update or delete operations increase the table's storage footprint and query costs.

-Running multiple update or delete operations on the same table or partition generates many Delta files.
-When the system reads data, it needs to load these Delta files to determine which rows were updated or deleted.
-Many Delta files can degrade data read efficiency.
-In this case, you can merge the Base files and Delta files to reduce storage and improve data read efficiency.
+If you run multiple update or delete operations on the same table or partition, many Delta files are generated.
+When the system reads data, it must load these Delta files to determine which rows were updated or deleted.
+Many Delta files can degrade data read performance.
+In this case, you can compact the Base and Delta files to reduce storage and improve data read efficiency.

 Syntax